sniff122/merge-conflict-demo/README.md

 ## Steps:

 1) Fork this repo
-2) Make a new branch with your name
+2) Modify the favFood adding your favourite favFood
-3) Modify the favFood adding your favourite favFood
+3) Push your changes up to the repo
-4) Push your changes up to the repo
+4) Make a merge request to main
-5) Make a merge request to main
+5) Fix the merge conflict if any..